Group-based Learning of Disentangled Representations with Generalizability for Novel Contents: Dataset Details

 \paragraph{Multi-PIE}

-The original dataset (\cite{Gross:2010fj} consists of natural face images of 337 subjects in 15 views, with 3 expressions, and in 4 (cloth/hair) fashions.
-We used only images under illumination of a medium brightness (condition 9) and cropped and resized them using the manually annotated landmark positions provided by \cite{ElShafey:2013kw} ($64\times 64\times 3$ pixels).
+The original dataset \cite{Gross:2010fj} consists of natural face images of 337 subjects in 15 views, 3 expressions, and 4 (cloth/hair) fashions.
+We used only images under a medium lighting (condition 9) and cropped and resized them using the manual landmark annotations in \cite{ElShafey:2013kw} ($64\times 64\times 3$ pixels).
 We split the data into a training set with $\sim$32K images of 268 subjects and a test set with $\sim$6K images of the remaining 69 subjects.
 We formed each group by randomly choosing face images of the same subject and fashion, but varying the view and the expression.

 \paragraph{Chairs}